OAuth App Ownership: How to Avoid Vendor Lock-In When Choosing a Unified API Provider

 The technical evaluation gets you halfway.
 The contract gets you the rest.
 Even if a vendor supports bring-your-own OAuth apps today, there is nothing stopping them from deprecating that feature in a future release - unless your contract explicitly protects it.

-Here are the clauses your legal and procurement teams should require before signing.
+Here are the copy-ready clauses your legal and procurement teams should require before signing.
+Treat them as negotiation starting points, not final language.

 Data Ownership and Export Rights